Take a proactive approach to driver coaching

 Consistent coaching is the key to a successful driver coaching program.
-It’s important to have drivers familiarize themselves with coaches to start a collaborative relationship and to identify what events to prioritize for coaching.
-Use 1:1 coaching sessions to quickly view a summary of all behaviors that require coaching for a driver, drill down into driver behaviors and view footage of events related to that behavior.
-Coaching based on repeated behaviors saves time and is more effective, since it makes repeated habits easier to identify.
+It’s important to have drivers familiarize themselves with coaches to start a collaborative relationship and to identify what events to prioritise for coaching.
+Use 1:1 coaching sessions to quickly view a summary of all behaviours that require coaching for a driver, drill down into driver behaviours and view footage of events related to that behaviour.
+Coaching based on repeated behaviours saves time and is more effective, since it makes repeated habits easier to identify.

 What is the difference between in-cab coaching and manager-led coaching?

 In-cab coaching notifies drivers on the road in real-time when incidents, such as tailgating, occur.
-This allows them to self-correct the behavior.
+This allows them to self-correct the behaviour.

 Manager-led coaching involves coaching in combination with dash cams and telematics.
-It involves reviewing events in a timely manner and ensuring coaches are assigned to proactively address the risky driving behaviors.
+It involves reviewing events in a timely manner and ensuring coaches are assigned to proactively address the risky driving behaviours.